dadorner-msft/activationws/README.md

 **Activate-Product.ps1 fails with "[Error] Product activation failed (3221549105)."**

 The field test results showed that this error occurs on devices that haven't been connected to the Internet for a while.
-Please deploy the [latest monthly rollup](https://www.catalog.update.microsoft.com/Search.aspx?q=2019-12%20Security%20Monthly%20Quality%20Rollup) to update the system components and finish up the activation.
+Please deploy the [latest monthly rollup](https://www.catalog.update.microsoft.com/Search.aspx?q=2019-12%20Security%20Monthly%20Quality%20Rollup) to update the system components to finish up the activation.

 **I would love to use ActivationWs, but is it officialy supported by Microsoft?**